 The wider the screen the more curved it will be.
-Formats like 21 by 9 often needed to having a larger screen size to be effective and immersive.
+Formats like 21 by 9 often needed to have a larger screen size to be effective and immersive.
 These widescreen monitors are so physically large that if a widescreen monitor were flat, the users were having a difficult time seeing the content and playing games on that monitor.

-That’s why to suit aspect ratio like 21:9 on those large widescreen monitors, curves were introduced to resolve the issue.
+That’s why to suit aspect ratios like 21:9 on those large widescreen monitors, curves were introduced to resolve the issue.
 Curved on a wide monitor makes content consumption a little bit easier without having to do too much or any physical work by yourself.